ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-4. Can you explain the process of creating a stacking ensemble?
+Q. Can you explain the process of creating a stacking ensemble?

 <details><summary><b>Answer</b></summary>